Theoretical Framework Example for a Thesis or Dissertation

-The theoretical framework defines the key concepts in your research, proposes relations between them, and discusses relevant theories and models based on a literature review.
+theoretical framework defines the key concepts in your research, suggests relationships between them, and discusses relevant theories based on your literature review.

 Sample problem statement and research questions

-To investigate this problem, you have identified and plan to focus on the following problem statement, objective, and research questions:
+To investigate this problem, you have zeroed in on the following problem statement, objective, and research questions:

 Problem: Many online customers do not return to make subsequent purchases.

-As the concepts of “loyalty” and “customer satisfaction” play a major role in the investigation and will later be measured, they are essential concepts to define within the theoretical framework.
+As the concepts of “loyalty” and “customer satisfaction” play a major role in the investigation and will later be measured, they are essential concepts to define within your

-The definition of Zeithaml & Bitner (2003, p.
-86) is slightly different from that of Thomassen: “Satisfaction is the consumer fulfillment response.
+The definition of Zeithaml and Bitner (2003, p.
+86) is slightly different from that of Thomassen.
+They posit that “satisfaction is the consumer fulfillment response.
 It is a judgement that a product or service feature, or the product of service itself, provides a pleasurable level of consumption-related fulfillment.”
-The emphasis of Zeithaml & Bitner is thus on obtaining a certain satisfaction in relation to purchasing.
+Zeithaml and Bitner’s emphasis is thus on obtaining a certain satisfaction in relation to purchasing.

 Thomassen’s Customer Satisfaction Model